 What if I can’t come to the services?

 While lockdown restrictions remain, the service will continue to be broadcast on YouTube.
 Our plan is to provide a livestream of the 11am service, which you will be able to access as usual from our YouTube channel.
-If this is not possible, we will provide a recording afterwards.
+Until this is possible, we will provide a recording from 6pm, Lord willing.
 We will also continue our distribution of DVDs and audio CDs to members without internet access.
-We will confirm details in the next edition of the Litchard Gazette.

 What will happen when I arrive?